arackaf/customize-cra/readme.md

 ## Using the plugins

 To use these plugins, import the `override` function, and call it with whatever plugins you need.
 Each of these plugin invocations will return a new function, that `override` will call with the newly modified config object.
-This means that if you need to conditionally apply any of these plugins, just provide a lambda that receives the config object, and conditionally invoke a plugin as needed, being sure to call it twice.
+Falsy values will be ignored though, so if you need to conditionally apply any of these plugins, you can do so like below.

 For example